Back to Blog

 Client limit Unlimited Unlimited

-Client app required No (web-based) Optional (Pro)
+Client app required No (web-based) Optional custom app on Pro

 Custom client branding Not yet Yes (Pro)

-Program builder Drag-and-drop Task-based forms
+Program builder Visual day-based Task-based plans

 Client portal Yes (share links) Yes (web + optional app)